taylormaguire/connectwise-manage-api/README.md

-# ConnectWise Manage API for PHP/Laravel
+# ConnectWise Manage API for Laravel / PHP
+This is a package created to simplify connection requests to the ConnectWise Manage API for Laravel and PHP based applications.

 ## Warning
-Currently building and testing.
-Not production ready.
+This package is currently in development.
+Not suggested for production at this time.

+## Requirements
+- Guzzle 6.3
+- Laravel 5.7+

 ## Installation